FlyingFaller/WeekendWordleBot/README.md

     // Count how many occurences of each pattern type there are i.e. how many answers would produce all grays, ect pattern_counts = count_unique_pattern_occurences(patterns)

-    // Calculale the probability of seeing this pattern when playing this guess pattern_probabilities = pattern_counts/size(answer_set)
+    // Calculate the probability of seeing this pattern when playing this guess pattern_probabilities = pattern_counts/size(answer_set)

     // Calculate the expected information gained by playing this guess